What GDPR means for eCommerce

-- Individuals will have a right to seek compensation for damages, including: loss of control over personal data or limitation of rights, discrimination, financial loss, damage to reputation, or loss of confidentiality of personal data protected by professional secrecy.
+- Individuals will have the right to seek compensation for damages, including: loss of control over personal data or limitation of rights, discrimination, financial loss, damage to reputation, or loss of confidentiality of personal data protected by professional secrecy.

 What are your options?

 If you own or operate an eCommerce business, your options are insufficient.
 There are really only two options.

 Option 1 - Embrace it (Good Idea!)

 A friend once told me: “if you don’t know what direction you are going, you are already lost.”
 I think this is especially true with EU GDPR.
 There is a great deal to learn and still more that needs to be clarified.
 But achieving EU GDPR readiness begins with a decision to comply.
 Assess your situation and identify areas where you are not compliant.
 You can then establish a strategy for minimizing your liability.

 Option 2 - Don’t sell to Europe or their citizens (Bad Idea!)

 If you don’t wish to comply with the EU GDPR, we highly recommend that you don’t plan to do business with anyone from Europe.
 Please remember, those European individuals can live abroad.
 Limiting your eCommerce business to U.S. borders does not ensure your compliance.
 The risk of non-compliance is significant and can be described as “by pain of penalty.”
 Non-compliance is an option, but it is not recommended.

 EU GDPR readiness involves becoming familiar with five key areas of the regulation - consent, individual rights, policies, and accountability.

 1. Legitimate Interest